adammiller1/architecture-center/docs/anti-patterns/busy-database/index.md

 FOR XML PATH ('Order'), ROOT('Orders')
 ```

-Clearly, this is complex query that utilizes significant processing resources on the database server.
+Clearly, this is complex query.
+As we'll see later, it turns out to use significant processing resources on the database server.

 ## How to fix the problem

 Move processing from the database server into other application tiers.
 Ideally, you should limit the database to performing data access
 operations, using only the capabilities that the database is optimized for, such as aggregation in an RDBMS.

-For example, the previoous Transact-SQL code can be replaced with the following statement that simply retrieves the data to be processed.
+For example, the previous Transact-SQL code can be replaced with a statement that simply retrieves the data to be processed.

 ```SQL
 SELECT